Standard Terms and Conditions of delivery to RAI Amsterdam B.V.

 18.3 In this context, You must not offer gifts or entertainment to or accept them from RAI, its employees, Stakeholders or government officials, unless the gift or entertainment is unmistakably of a business character and has no material value in comparison with the business relationship.
 You must have records that substantiate the business reasons for each payment to or from the above-mentioned parties.
 RAI also keeps such records.

-18.4 If You become aware of an attempt at bribery or other form of corruption related to RAI, You must immediately report this to the management of RAI.
+18.4 If You become aware of an attempt at bribery or other form of corruption related to RAI, You must immediately report this to RAI’s Integrity Coordinator.
 RAI will assist You with this report at Your request.

 Article 19 - Term and termination

-19.1 The Contract ends automatically after completion of the delivery of the relevant Products and Services or upon the expiry of the agreed period.
-A Contract is never renewed automatically.
-If You continue making deliveries to RAI after the end of a Contract, You will immediately notify RAI and conclude a new Contract with RAI for that purpose.
+19.1 The Agreement ends automatically after completion of the delivery of the relevant Products and Services or upon the expiry of the agreed period.
+The Agreement is never renewed automatically.
+If You continue to deliver Products and/or Services to RAI after the end of the Agreement, You will immediately notify RAI and conclude a new Agreement with RAI for that purpose.
 In the absence thereof, RAI has the right to immediately terminate such deliveries at any time, without being liable for damages.
-Any investments made by You in order to continue the deliveries without a (new) Contract are always at Your expense and risk.
+Any investments made by You in order to continue the deliveries without a (new) Agreement are always at Your expense and risk.

-19.2 Without prejudice to all its other rights, RAI may cancel the Contract in whole or in part by means of a written notice, without recourse to the courts, if:
+19.2 Without prejudice to all its other rights, RAI may cancel the Agreement in whole or in part by means of a written notice, without recourse to the courts, if:

 1. You or someone else applies for Your bankruptcy or suspension of payments (whether provisional or otherwise) or if an important part of Your assets is seized or if RAI has a justified suspicion that You are experiencing liquidity problems;